-Intravenous chemotherapy can affect cells in many parts of the body.
-The side effects depend on the drugs used, but more common side effects can include:
+IV chemotherapy can affect cells in many parts of the body.
+The side effects depend on the medicines used, but some common side effects include:

 Nausea or vomiting

 Easy bruising or bleeding from low blood platelet counts